 - Salt and freshly ground black pepper

 - Heat oil in a large sauce pan over medium heat.
-Add bacon, onion, celery, and carrot.
+Add bacon, onion, celery, carrot, and garlic.
 Cook until vegetables have softened, about 5 to 7 minutes.

 - Add pasta to slower cooker.
 Cover and cook about 10 minutes longer, until pasta is tender.
 Remove bay leaf.
 Season to taste with salt and pepper.

 - Pinto beans: To soak the beans overnight, place in a large bowl and cover with water.
 Soak at least 8 hours.
 Drain well and discard soaking liquid.
 To quick-soak the beans, cover beans with cold water in a 2-quarter saucepan; bring to a boil.
 Boil 2 minutes; remove from heat.
 Cover and let stand 1 hour.
 Drain well and discard soaking liquid.

 Culinary Hill may earn money if you buy through these links.

 Meggan Hill is the Executive Chef and CEO of Culinary Hill, a popular digital publication in the food space.
 She loves to combine her Midwestern food memories with her culinary school education to create her own delicious take on modern family fare.
 Millions of readers visit Culinary Hill each month for meticulously-tested recipes as well as skills and tricks for ingredient prep, cooking ahead, menu planning, and entertaining.
 She graduated from the University of Wisconsin-Madison and the iCUE Culinary Arts program at College of the Canyons.